DWI Attorneys in Utah

 What Happens To First Time Offenders in Utah?

-You are DWI in Utah if your blood alcohol content (BAC) is over .08%.
-A DWI is a Class B misdemeanor, punishable by a fine, a jail sentence or community service, 90-day license suspension, an alcohol class, or alcohol problem assessment.
+You are DUI in Utah if your blood alcohol content (BAC) is over .08%.
+A DUI is a Class B misdemeanor, punishable by a fine, a jail sentence or community service, 90-day license suspension, an alcohol class, or alcohol problem assessment.

 Administrative Penalties